 The move follows pressure from domestic gay and lesbian groups who are angry at Russians’ treatment of gays and its official rejection of U.S.-style “gay rights.”

-Simultaneously, young thugs have post online videos of them viciously beating gays.
+Simultaneously, young thugs have posted online videos of their brutal attacks on gays.

 Gays groups have pressured Obama to use the Winter Olympics in Sochi, in Southern Russia, to show his support for Russian gays and lesbians.